Stats at a glance

 They’re still fun when playing with new players but they don’t really come off the shelf unless someone new sits down at the table.

 Does Unstable Unicorns fall into this category?
 Or does its entertainment value have a longer shelf life?

-Let’s find out.
-(Or you could just skip to the TL;DR).
+Let’s find out and dive into our Unstable Unicorns review (Or you could just skip to the TL;DR).